JanetAudu1/AI-Budgeting-Assistant/README.md

 ## How to Use

-1. Navigate to the "Financial Analysis" section.
+1. Navigate to the "Budget Analysis" section.
 2. Upload your bank statement (CSV format).
 3. Fill in your financial information and goals.
-4. Click "Generate Analysis" to receive AI-powered financial advice.
+4. Click "Generate Analysis" to receive AI-powered budgetting advice.

 ## Technology Stack
 - Frontend: Streamlit
 - Backend: FastAPI
 - Data Processing: Pandas
 - AI Model: OpenAI GPT-4
 - Language: Python 3.9+